mathewchamberlain/SignacX/README.md

 Running Signac is simple.
 We provide a few vignettes:

 ### SPRING
-In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we typically used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using SPRING, even for large (~100,000 cell) data.
-See the example notebook for [processing scRNA-seq data from 10X Genomics.](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_10X.ipynb) Once this notebook has been run, Signac is integrated seamlessly with the output files.
+In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using the SPRING user interface.
+Here, we provide an example notebook for [processing scRNA-seq data from 10X Genomics,](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_10X.ipynb) which uses the methods described in the pre-print for processing single cell data.
+Once this notebook has been run, Signac is integrated seamlessly with the output files.
 Like this:

 ```r
 # load the Signac library